area17/twill/docs/content/1_docs/3_modules/6_table-builder.md

 ##### NestedData

-`NestedData::make()`
+`NestedData::make()->...`

-This field requires no additional methods, it shows information about the nested models.
+Renders the `field` using the relationship of the same name.
+It shows information and a link about the nested model.

 ##### Languages